Board Members and Staff

 President Jackie Hutchinson, vice president of operations for People’s Community Action Corp., has been active in public policy issues and a voice for low-income consumers on a local, state and national level for more than 30 years.
 She is co-chair of the St. Louis Regional Unbanked Task Force and a member of The St. Louis Equal Housing & Community Reinvestment Alliance.

-Vice President Ed Weisbart, M.D., volunteers as a physician recruiter for the National Association of Free and Charitable Clinics and chairs the St. Louis chapter of Physicians for a National Health Program.
-He serves on the Professional Services Advisory Board for the Regional Health Commission and the Board of Directors of the St. Louis Academy of Family Physicians.
+Vice President Ed Weisbart, M.D., volunteers as a family physician in a variety of safety net clinics and as a physician recruiter for the National Association of Free and Charitable Clinics.
+He serves on the Professional Services Advisory Board for the Regional Health Commission and chairs the Missouri chapter of Physicians for a National Health program.

 Secretary-Treasurer Tracy McCreery, a former businesswoman and lifelong community activist, serves the 88th district in the Missouri House of Representatives.
 She has spent more than a decade working in Missouri state government in the executive and legislative branches, often assisting constituents with consumer-related issues.

 Joyce Armstrong retired after 26 years as executive director of the American Civil Liberties Union of Eastern Missouri.
 She is a founding member of the Consumers Council of Missouri and its predecessor, the Utilities Consumer Council of Missouri; serves on the board of the Great Rivers Environmental Law Center, and was a founding member and secretary/treasurer of the St. Louis Beacon, an on-line newspaper.

 Wayne Goode retired from the Missouri General Assembly after 42 years, serving the last 20 years in the Senate.
 He has served on numerous boards, among them the University of Missouri Board of Curators; the Advisory Board of the Washington University Interdisciplinary Law Clinic; and the L-A-D Foundation, owner of Pioneer Forest, the largest private landowner in Missouri.

 Ray Hartmann is co-owner and CEO of St. Louis Magazine, in which he writes a monthly column, and for 26 years has been a panelist on Donnybrook, a local weekly current affairs show on PBS television, Channel 9.
 He formerly owned The Riverfront Times.